 While you may have heard that Wisconsin is the only state in which a 1st time OWI is a civil offense rather than a crime, it’s vital to be aware of the fact that OWI is a serious matter in Wisconsin that is equivalent to DUI or DWI in other states.
 If you are convicted of drunk or drugged driving, it can have a significant impact on every aspect of your life, long after the sentence imposed by the court has ended.
 For this reason, if you have been arrested on suspicion of drunk or drugged driving in Wisconsin, it’s absolutely in your best interest to retain a Milwaukee OWI defense lawyer to represent you.

-The lawyers of Meyer Van Severen, S.C., are skilled DUI defense lawyers who understand how serious these charges can be and do everything possible to allow our clients to move on with their lives with as few consequences as possible.
+The lawyers of Van Severen Law Office, are skilled DUI defense lawyers who understand how serious these charges can be and do everything possible to allow our clients to move on with their lives with as few consequences as possible.
 To schedule a free, no-obligation consultation with an attorney, call our office today at 414-270-0202.

 Even a First-Time Drunk Driving Conviction Can Result in Significant Legal Consequences